Alessio Lisci: Mirandés

-On 8 June 2023, after nearly one year without coaching, Lisci was named manager of Segunda División side Mirandés.
+On 8 June 2023, after nearly one year without coaching, Lisci was named as manager of Segunda División side Mirandés.
 He narrowly avoided relegation in his first season, but led the club to the finals of the play-offs in his second.

 On 23 June 2025, Lisci left the Jabatos.

 Osasuna

 Hours after leaving Mirandés, Lisci was announced as manager of Osasuna in the top tier on a two-year deal.
+He departed the club on 25 May 2026, after narrowly avoiding relegation.

+PAOK

+On 22 June 2026, Lisci was announced as the new head coach of Super League Greece club PAOK.